ElsonNg/ElsonNg/README.md

 Always looking to design good software with a keen attention to optimizations and scalability of the project.

+Looking at distributed systems and new AI tech currently!
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...